SandeepSangu/learning-journey/SDLC/Agile-Methodology.md

 - Time-boxed event to review the product increment
 - Stakeholders provide feedback, and the team adapts

+#### 4. Sprint Retrospective 🔄

+- Time-boxed event to reflect on the sprint and identify improvements
+- Team discusses what went well, what didn't, and how to improve

+#### 5. Backlog Refinement 📋

+- Ongoing process to keep the product backlog updated
+- Team reviews and revises items in the backlog to ensure they are ready for future sprints

 ### Artifacts 📦

 #### 1. Product Backlog 📃